UtrechtUniversity/yoda/docs/design/metadata/metadata-form-json.md

 ## Example of complex structure

-The following example shows a complex datastructure for a Contributor entity.
+The following example shows a complex data structure for a Contributor entity.

 ![Contributor data structure](img/metadata-contributor.png)

 *Main structure*
 Main structure is a subproperty structure.
-It consists of Name as leadpropery and the entire structure below  as its subproperty.
+It consists of Name as leadproperty and the entire structure below  as its subproperty.

 The entire Contributor structure can be duplicated.
-I.e. copied including the entire subpropery structure.
+I.e. copied including the entire subproperty structure.

 *Subproperty structure*
 Consists of 2 elements (Contributor type and Affiliation) and 1 compound element Person identifier (holding 2 compound elements).